ZENPE-HOLDING/GYA-ZENPE/README.md

 # GYA/致链公链

 We are really excited that our public chain project is now built!
-And please visit our explorer in blockchian system at
+And please visit our explorer in blockchain system at
 https://www.zenpe-holding.com

 Alpha version at